scontreraslopez/DemoComponentsT05-2/README.md

 *   `RatingBar`: A custom rating bar component.
 *   `CustomDropdownMenu`: A customizable dropdown menu.
 *   `SummaryPanel`: A panel that displays a summary of the user's review.

+## Branches

+In branch `main` you have the starting code to practise In the branch `develop` a possible to solution to the problem.